- March 22: F-Class 4 Man Team Match*

-PRE REGISTRATION ONLY: All entries must be received by 2/16/2019.
-Registrations may be allowed after the closing date if space is available but you must call the Match Director first.
-Please check the official match web site at www.orangeblossomregional.com for registration verification and updates.
+PRE REGISTRATION ONLY: All entries must be received by 2/24/2020.
+Please check the official match web site at www.orangeblossomregional.com for updates.

 Ready Line: A ready line will be established and indicated on the range.
 Only the competitor and score keeper may be in front of the ready line.
 All conversations are to take place BEHIND this line.
 Please be courteous to those still shooting.